DrYoussefTemraz/StartUpsHub/README.md

 markdown parseer package -> markdown-it in author authentication flow we recommend to make the cash in cdn false to update the data of users directly.

+to add the markdown into the form of create a startup use the @uiw/react-md-editor